MicrosoftDocs/sql-docs/docs/sql-server/sql-server-privacy-ver15.md

 - Event names and error codes
 - Hardware settings and identification such as OEM Manufacturer

-Microsoft does examine application name values set by other programs that use SQL Server (example: Sharepoint or third party packaged programs and includes this information in System Metadata sent to Microsoft when Usage Data is enabled).
+Microsoft does examine application name values set by other programs that use SQL Server (example: Sharepoint or third-party packaged programs and includes this information in System Metadata sent to Microsoft when Usage Data is enabled).
 Customers should not place personal data, such as end-user identifiable information, in System Metadata fields or create applications designed to store personal data in these fields.

 ### Permitted usage scenarios